Ingrown Toenail Treatment

 Gentle Relief for Painful Ingrowns

-Calm the inflammation and protect the tender skin while the nail grows clear of the edge.
+Calm the inflammation, protect the tender skin and address the nail edge before the problem gets worse.

 Risks